mwarman/sample-react-stack/README.md

 ### Adding new Configuration Variables

-To add a new configuration variable, define it within the validation scheme in `./utils/config`.
+To add a new configuration variable, define it within the validation schema in `./utils/config`.
 Make sure you define a sensible default value.

 Optionally, add the variable as a key/value pair within your local `.env` file.
 If you choose not to add it to the `.env` file, the default value will be used at runtime.